y-lily/format-prefs-converter/README.md

-# Java Eclipse formatting pres converter
+# Java Eclipse formatting prefs converter
 ### What does it do
 This tool converts *org.eclipse.jdt.core.prefs* to XML format.